 It is a central concept which works in conjunction with learning activities to help children expand their critical thinking skills.
-Critical thinking skills allow a child to thinking independently, solve problems, evaluate alternatives, and reflect on their own beliefs.
+Critical thinking skills allow a child to think independently, solve problems, evaluate alternatives, and reflect on their own beliefs.

 Bloom’s Taxonomy provides learning levels to increase higher order thinking skills for children of all ages.
 The levels include remember, understand, apply, analyze, evaluate, and create.

-The way teacher talks to a child, engaging them in learning, and activities that they provide for learning should have a basis on Bloom’s Taxonomy.
+The way, teacher talks to a child, engaging them in learning, and activities that they provide for learning should have a basis on Bloom’s Taxonomy.

 Bloom’s Taxonomy is a teaching strategy developed in 1956 by Benjamin Bloom outlining a series of learning categories, from remembering to creating; each category builds on the mastery of the previous one.
-The revised theory lists to suit the 21st Century relevance which is about – Remembering, Understanding, Applying, Analyzing, Evaluating and Creating.
+The revised theory lists to suit the 21st Century relevance, which is about – Remembering, Understanding, Applying, Analyzing, Evaluating and Creating.

 Emphasis was originally for educators and psychologists.
 Bloom’s taxonomy was used by many other audiences.
-As it was developed Bloom’s Taxonomy had wider aspects to cover – Emphasis is placed upon its use as a more authentic tool for curriculum planning, instructional delivery and assessment.
+As it was developed Bloom’s Taxonomy had wider aspects to cover – Emphasis is placed upon its use as a more authentic tool for curriculum planning, instructional delivery, and assessment.